CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-17-quick-start.md

 comments: true
 ---

-This guide provides very basic steps to create a project, add cocktailJS as a dependency and run an extremely simple example that will print a message in the console.
+This guide provides very basic steps to create a project, add CocktailJS as a dependency and run an extremely simple example that will print a message in the console.

 # Create a new project